angelsolaorbaiceta/angel-archives/README.md

 The archive file starts with a header that contains the following:

 - **Magic**: A 4-byte sequence that identifies the file as an Angel Archive.
 The sequence is "AAR?"
-(0x41 0x41 0x52 0x3F)."
+(0x41 0x41 0x52 0x3F) for non-encrypted archives and "AARX" (0x41, 0x41, 0x52, 0x58) for encrypted archives.
 - **Header length**: A 4-byte integer that specifies the length of the header in bytes.
 - **Files**: A list of files that are included in the archive.
 Each file entry contains the following:
   - **Name length**: A 2-byte integer that specifies the length of the file name in bytes.